-Fear is a very powerful emotion that can cause a lot of pain, along with a lot of other issues, both physically and emotionally.
+Fear is a very powerful emotion that can cause a lot of pain and stress, along with a lot of other issues, both physically and emotionally.
 As a newly separated woman at 41, who hadn’t had a job in five years, I can remember having incredible fear for a long time.
 Of what?

 1. My financial future